Updated: May 21, 2022

 As this article in Lifehack points out, “Music isn’t necessary for our survival, but it is extremely rewarding and pleasurable.
 It taps into the same parts of the brain that pleasure from sex and food does.
 Music floods the brain with a chemical called dopamine.
 Dopamine is the chemical in the brain associated with pleasure, motivation and reward.”

 The article goes on to suggest that you should not only listen to music but you also make it and understand it.
 It states that singing is a fantastic stress reliever and can be meditative too.
 Singing in the shower or in the car while you are stuck in traffic can make you feel good as well.
 While this doesn’t require training, allowing yourself to dedicate some time in the day to practice music or an instrument, will help you get better and more confident at it.
+You can take your first piano lesson in Woodlands right now, simply by calling us and scheduling an appointment.

 Music keeps you young